toxicoder/inkorporated/.clinerules/configuration-management.md

 echo "Configuration validation complete."
 ```

-## Integration with MCP Servers
+## Integration with Inkorporated Homelab Infrastructure

-The configuration values from `cline_mcp_config.env` are automatically loaded into the environment when the MCP servers are started.
-The `cline_mcp_settings.json` file references these environment variables through variable substitution (e.g., `${GH_TOKEN}`).
-The devcontainer setup ensures that both `cline_mcp_config.env` and `cline_mcp_settings.json` are properly available within the development environment.
+The configuration values from `cline_mcp_config.env` are automatically loaded into the environment when the MCP servers are started, and are referenced in the `cline_mcp_settings.json` file through environment variable substitution.

+This configuration approach is integrated with the Inkorporated homelab's GitOps deployment workflow and follows the project's security patterns including:
+- Separation of sensitive credentials from main settings
+- Environment-specific configuration management
+- Proper file permissions (600) for sensitive files
+- Integration with the existing infrastructure as code patterns
+- Support for the multi-environment deployment strategy (dev, staging, prod)